 Also, make sure you don’t send anyone money.
 There are many catfishing scams where people coerce others into falling for them emotionally so; they’ll feel obligated to help them out when they claim to need it.

-Don’t stop contact with them right away.
-Call the police first.
+Don’t stop contact with the catfish right away.
+Call the police on the catfish first.
 They will file a report.
-We’ve had people that have been able to get back some of the and the police have been able to track the people down (this doesn’t happen often, though).
+We’ve had people who have been able to get back some of their money and the police have been able to track scammers down (this doesn’t often happen, though).

-If someone is trying to take money from you and attempting to commit cyber fraud, it’s most likely a good idea to report it to the appropriate law enforcement agency and also the site where this took place (eg. a dating site, social networking site or forum).
-Here are the following places that you can report cyber crimes, impersonation and online fraud:
+If someone is trying to steal money from you and attempting to commit cyber fraud, it’s most likely a good idea to report it to the appropriate law enforcement agency and also the site where this took place (e.g., a dating site, social networking site or forum).
+Here are the following areas that you can report cyber crimes, impersonation, and online fraud: